Cooking For Kids Overview

 $10 per week grocery money

-Classes will include cooking with recipes, bread baking, shopping for fresh produce, vegan/vegetarian cooking, fermentation, proper and safe knife usage along with general kitchen skills to make cooking enjoyable and safe.
+Classes will include cooking with recipes, cooking techniques and proper and safe knife usage along with general kitchen skills to make cooking enjoyable and safe.

 ▪ Classes are 2 hours